Best practices for using the oracle CLI (prompt + file bundling, engines, sessions, and file attachment patterns).

 32%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies a specific tool (oracle CLI) and lists topic areas but lacks concrete actions and an explicit 'Use when...' clause.
-It reads more like a table of contents than a skill description, making it difficult for Claude to know precisely when to select this skill over others.
+It reads more like a table of contents than a skill description, making it hard for Claude to know precisely when to select this skill over others.

 Suggestions